What is a Letter of Credit?

 Step 4: Post seller assurance, the goods will be shipped as per the details mentioned by the buyer or applicant.
 The seller will now receive the bill of lading as the seller has already exported the goods.

-Step 5: The buyer shall now present the Bill of Lading to the Nominated or the Negotiating bank (International bank) where the bank will check all the shipping documents, whether all goods were shipped as per the instructions.
+Step 5: The buyer shall now present the Bill of Lading to the Nominated or the Negotiating bank (International bank) where the bank will check all the shipping documents, and whether all goods were shipped as per the instructions.
 Finally, the nominating bank will do the payment to the seller or exporter.

 Step 6: Further the nominating bank will share the shipping documents with the issuing bank and will demand payment.